Skip to main content

 Understanding data in Gainable

-When you describe data in your prompts, Gainable creates data models - structured definitions of what information your app stores.
+When you describe data in your prompts, Gainable creates data models — structured definitions of what information your app stores.
 Think of a data model as a template for each type of thing you’re tracking.
+Data models are also used to merge and normalize external data from multiple sources into a single unified output.
+When you need to combine contacts from HubSpot and Google Sheets by email, or normalize field names across systems, you create a data model with merge keys and field mappings, then include it in a dataset.

 What is a data model?